 I stayed at this really cute hostel: Hogwarts Hostel.
 If you are into Harry Potter, you will love this location.

 I booked a private room with a bathroom, so it was like a cheap hotel.
 With a theme.
 They even had a cat, Mrs Norris.
-Everything was perfect, location, cleanness, except that not all people from the reception speak English.
+Everything was perfect, location, cleanness, except that not all staff from the reception speak English.

 For the first lunch in Odessa, I picked Gastrobar Khleb.Vino.Zhizn, and it was beautiful.
 Inside (because the facade was in works) and in the plate.
 Loved it, and it had vegan and vegetarian options.

 As I was taking pictures of my food, some people from the next table looked at me and said in Romanian “It must be a good restaurant if people are taking pictures of the food”.
 Haha, they thought I don’t understand.
 And they had no idea I take pictures of everything.
 But this food was worth it.

 Another place worth a visit, for breakfast, which can be served anytime, because it’s opened 24/7, is Benedikt.
 We liked it so much here (especially my boyfriend), we got back for an evening breakfast.
 The inside is very nice and cosy, the staff is friendly and the variety of breakfasts is impressive.
 Don’t worry, vegan options are also on the menu.

 I loved it and I often find myself thinking I would like to move there.
 There is much more to experience, more food to taste and crazy architecture to stare at, oh and the beaches… it makes it a perfect spring/autumn destination.
 Some Twitter friends suggested that it gets crowded during the summer, so that’s why I recommend the beginning or end of the season.

 Don’t miss Odessa, if you find yourself in Ukraine.
 Try to stay a bit longer, and maybe book a walking tour in Odesa.
 Oh, and they have a famous flea market, but it was closed when I was there.